Productive holiday activities for your teenager

 If your teen wants to while away their days off school reading books, playing video games or hanging out with their friends, we get it.
 But like all good things, too much of it may leave them in a bit of a funk.
 Try encouraging them to balance out these relaxing activities with a few that will build on their skills, challenge their ways of thinking and prepare them for the future.

-Whether it’s taking a short online course, setting and working towards a personal goal or volunteering for a community-based project, there are plenty of options for productive things to do during the holidays.
+Whether it’s taking a short online course, setting and working towards a personal goal or volunteering for a community-based project, there are heaps of options for productive holiday activities for your teenager.

-Help your teen achieve a balance between rest and productivity this holiday season.
+Help your teen achieve a balance between rest and productivity with this list of things to do in the holidays for teenagers.

 Take a short course